GeorgeSchiro/GoPcBackup/README.md

 You provide various file specifications (ie. path\file locations of the files to backup and to cleanup) as well as file age limits for the files to cleanup.
 The rest is automatic.

 <b>GoPC Backup</b> will run in the background unless its timer is turned off.
-Its simple user interface (UI) is usually minimized to the system tray.
+The simple user interface (UI) is usually minimized to the system tray.

 Give it a try.

 The first time you run "GoPcBackup.exe" it will prompt you to create a "GoPcBackup" folder on your desktop.
 It will copy itself and continue running from there.

-Everything the software needs to run is created in the "GoPcBackup" folder.
+Everything the software needs is written to the "GoPcBackup" folder.
 Nothing is written anywhere else (except your backups).

 If you like the software, you can leave it on your desktop or you can run "Setup in Program Files.exe" (also in the "GoPcBackup" folder, be sure to run it as administrator).
 If you decide not to keep the software, simply delete the "GoPcBackup" folder from your desktop.